 Why should you care about being able to redeem Citi ThankYou points for gift cards at a more efficient rate?
 Let’s talk about this in the context of a larger Citi credit card strategy.

 The no annual fee Citi® Double Cash Card (review) offers 1% cash back when you make a purchase, and 1% cash back when you pay for that purchase.
-In conjunction with a card earning ThankYou points, you can convert the rewards on this card into ThankYou points.
+In conjunction with a card earning ThankYou points, like the Citi Premier® Card (review), you can convert the rewards on this card into ThankYou points.